DocumentationUsageImport Accounts

 SoulFire supports shuffling accounts, but it’s disabled by default.
 When enabled, SoulFire will shuffle the accounts randomly before starting the attack.
 If disabled, SoulFire will use the accounts in the order they are in the settings.

-The shuffling feature is useful if you want to randomize the order of the accounts to make it harder for servers to detect which accounts are bots.
+The shuffling feature is useful if you want to randomize the order of the accounts to make it harder for servers to detect which accounts are bots on subsequent attacks.